 Plants, animals, and humans all need fresh water to survive.
 Though small in numerical value, freshwater is also essential to life.

-If possible, find additive-free solutions so that they won’t add to the toxic chemicals seeping into the ground.
+If possible, find additive-free solutions so they won’t add to the toxic chemicals seeping into the ground.
 Reducing the amount of garbage by recycling and reusing it could also help not just in our waters but also in our environment.

 Tap Water in America: What Is It Like?

-In the United States, there is a nearly one-in-four chance your tap water is either unsafe to drink or has not been properly monitored for contaminants by federal law; one example is the water crisis that happened in Flint, Michigan.
+In the United States, there is a nearly one-in-four chance your tap water is either unsafe to drink or has not been properly monitored for contaminants by federal law; one example is the water crisis in Flint, Michigan.

-Sky-high levels of lead in tap water were widely publicized in 2015, which was not led by the E.P.A., but by Flint residents who enlisted allies, including Marc Edwards, a scientist at Virginia Tech, who played a major role in bringing the crisis to national attention.
+Sky-high levels of lead in tap water were widely publicized in 2015, which was not led by the E.P.A. but by Flint residents who enlisted allies, including Marc Edwards, a scientist at Virginia Tech, who played a major role in bringing the crisis to national attention.

 The main problem with tap water in America is the pipes in the houses.
 Many homes and schools have galvanized steel water pipes for drinking, and these galvanized steel pipes rust on the inside, causing the drinking water to have a yellow, red, or brown tint, where lead solder can leach into the water.